rsyslog/rsyslog/source/configuration/modules/imfile.rst

   Name of the file where the message originated from.
 This is most useful when using wildcards inside file monitors, because it then is the only way to know which file the message originated from.
+  The value can be accessed using the %$!metadata!filename% property.

 Metadata is only present if enabled.
 By default it is enabled for input() statements that contain wildcards.
 For all others, it is